kuttaineh/ztt/README.md

 ```
 chmod +x ztt
 ```
-Create, if it does not exist, the directory /usr/local/bin (does not exist by default under some systems):
+Create, if it does not exist, the directory /usr/local/bin (does not exist by default on some systems):
 ```
 sudo mkdir -p /usr/local/bin
 ```